 To apply please send your CV and a covering letter outlining why you would like to get involved with HBAF to Lisa Graham, Festival Administrator,email@example.com.
 Deadline for applications: 23 April 2021, 12 noon.
 Interviews: w/c 3 May 2021

 We have been understandably quiet during the past twelve months as we took a fallow year in 2020, and then COVID-19 struck!
 Whilst we did not programme a festival last year, the Team have been super busy behind the scenes shaping our vision for the future.

 Given the current uncertain cultural climate we have taken the decision to direct our focus on our year-round community programme.
-We are delighted to be working on an ‘Engaging Communities’ project with 3 groups across Calderdale exploring creativity in COVID-19 affected neighbourhoods.
-This project is being led by the newest member of the Team, Todmorden based Clare Danon.
-Watch this space for further info!
+We are delighted to be working on an Engaging Communities project with three groups across Calderdale exploring creativity in COVID-19 affected neighbourhoods.
+This project is led by our newest team member, Todmorden based Clare Danon.

 The first working partnership of this project is with St Augustine’s Centre in Halifax who work with people seeking asylum and those with Refugee status.
 They offer a warm welcome and safe space; sharing food, stories and building relationships.